 In 2019 CSUSB earned a Gold seal ALL IN Democracy Challenge for increasing college student voting rates between 40% and 49% from the 2014 midterm election to the recent 2018 midterm election.
 “We are deeply honored to receive the ALL IN Challenge Awards gold seal.
 It recognizes the determination and dedication of our students, faculty and staff to inspire and work with our students to become leaders and be more active in their communities.”
 CSUSB President Tomás Morales

-In 2017 CSUSB has earned a Bronze seal in the ALL IN Campus Democracy Challenge for achieving a student voting rate of 57% in the 2016 Presidential election.
+In 2021 CSUSB earned a Silver Seal in the ALL IN Campus Democracy Challenge for achieving a student voting rate of 68% in the 2020 election.
 The ALL IN Campus Democracy Challenge is a nonpartisan, national initiative recognizing and supporting campuses as they work to increase nonpartisan democratic engagement and full student voter participation.

 California State University, San Bernardino has been named the best California college for civic engagement in an Intelligent.com's list of “The Best Colleges in California.”
 According to Intelligent.com, each college program was evaluated on the basis of flexibility, faculty, course strength, cost and reputation.